dieriba/rust_bit_manipulation_lib/README.md

 ### clear_bits(bits: Vec<u8>)

-Clears multiple specified bits, setting them to 0.
-Requires all bits to be less than 128.
+Clears the specified bits in a value of type `T`, where `T` is expected to be one of:
+`u8`, `u16`, `u32`, `u64`, or `u128`.
+Only the bits that are within the range of the maximum value of type `T` will be cleared.
+For example, if the base type is `u8` and the method is called with the vector `[1, 5, 10]`, only the bits at positions 1 and 5 will be cleared, since `u8` does not have a 10th bit.
 ### clear_all_bits()

 Clears all bits, setting them to 0.

-### get_value() -> u128
+### get_value() -> T

 #### Returns
-- the current value of the 128-bit integer.
+- the current value of the T unsigned integer.
 ### get_all_bits() -> &Vec<bool>

 #### Returns
 - A reference to the vector representing the state of all bits.
 ### set_all_flags()

-Sets all bits to 1, effectively setting the value to the maximum possible value of a u128.
+Sets all bits to 1, effectively setting the value to the maximum possible value of given type T.

 ## Usage